Note-taking apps for the data conscious

 - Simplenote for “quick notes” like music to check out, groceries, etc.

 - Notion for longer and more complex writing (like this article), other drafts and all my work stuff.

 For all the apps that I use for everything else, head over to my /uses page.

-However, if there’s an app that I should include and meets the requirements, please send me an email or a tweet.
-Conversely, if one app shouldn’t be here because I missed something, let me know too.
+If you think there’s an app that I should include, please send me an email or a tweet.
+Similarly, if an app shouldn’t be here because I missed something, let me know too.